ivanursul/ivanursul/articles/java/openSourceCollections.md

 **Synchronization:**
 *Apache Commons Collections* and Java collections have a similar synchronization solution.
 The majority of the various implementations of collections, maps and bags are not thread safe without additional synchronization, therefore **synchronizeXXX** method on Collections is recommended for these implementations to be synchronized in a multithreaded application use.

-Below, you can find some Interfaces from Package org.apache.commons.collections4, supported by *Apache Commons Collections*, for further information feel free to check the <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/index.html">official website</a>:
+Below, you can find some Interfaces from Package org.apache.commons.collections4, supported by *Apache Commons Collections*.
+For further information feel free to check the <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/index.html">official website</a>:
 <table>
   <tr>
     <th>Interfaces</th>